rosbit/go-wasm/README.md

 # go-wasm, makes creating WebAssembly with golang easily

-`go-wasm` is a package extending the golang package `syscall/js` and making creating WebAssembly with golang easily
+`go-wasm` is a package extending the golang package `syscall/js` and making creating WebAssembly with golang easily.
+If you want to learn how to create WebAssembly app with Golang, read [this tutorial](https://github.com/golang/go/wiki/WebAssembly).

 ### Usage